Timothy travels the U.S. full-time with only a small backpack and a suitcase. He spends his evenings writing and filming YouTube videos.

 Every winter and summer (and sometimes fall and spring) employers are looking for good workers to fill a variety of positions.
-And in return they offer you a place to stay, food to eat (either included or at a discount) transportation to places you need to go, and a unique chance to live and work in some of the most beautiful and exciting places this country has to offer.
+And, in return, they offer you a place to stay, food to eat (either included or at a discount) transportation to places you need to go, and a unique chance to live and work in some of the most beautiful and exciting places this country has to offer.

 If seasonal work sounds like something that might interest you head over to Youtube and do a search about it.
 That's where I initially learned about this exciting way to travel and I'm sure those same videos will be informative to you.

-Words can't really describe the level of freedom I feel as a travel.
+Words can't really describe the level of freedom I feel as a traveler.
 I usually just have a backpack and a small suitcase.
 When one job is up I pack all my things and head to the next one.

 Sometimes I might take a break and head home for a few weeks, or I might treat myself to a trip to somewhere like Las Vegas or another city I like.
 Then I go to my next job and the fun starts all over again.

 One final thing I really like about seasonal work is that it allows you to really be able to immerse yourself in the place you are working.
-Instead of visiting Alaska for a week or so like most people I was able to live there for 4 months and really get to experience it.
+Instead of visiting Alaska for a week or so like most people, I was able to live there for 4 months and really get to experience it.
 And I got paid to do it!

 So if you are a person who has a desire to travel but has been stressing over the cost of gas, blown tires, oil changes, and all the other headaches that come with a vehicle, please take a moment a do some research on seasonal work.
-I think it's a great way to travel the U.S. full time without a car, and it also takes care of the problem of how to make money on the road.
+I think it's a great way to travel the U.S. full-time without a car, and it also takes care of the problem of how to make money on the road.